Loyens & Loeff publications

 CSR and ESG: the new normal (Luxembourg)

 Why are ESG and CSR so important in today’s society?
 Get a comprehensive understanding of the challenges this question raises and why it is so critical to the business.
-To read this update, click here
+To read this update, click here.

 Dutch tax classification rules

 In the Netherlands, a limited partnership (commanditaire vennootschap or CV) and a fund for joint account (fonds voor gemene rekening or FGR) can be either transparent or non-transparent.
 The current Dutch tax classification rules for Dutch and foreign entities (such as partnerships) are quite unique and therefore often deviate from international standards.
 This may cause ‘hybrid entity mismatches’ in an international context.
 The Dutch government has recently proposed to overhaul these tax classification rules with certain legislative proposals, to align the Dutch tax classification of entities with common international standards.
-To read our detailed update, click here
+To read this update, click here.

 Timing: the new rules, if enacted, should enter into force as per 1 January 2022.